Skip to main content

 The $38,400 Storm Disaster That Started with Golf Ball Hail

-The hail had punched holes through their condenser coils like a machine gun.
-Water flooded into their ductwork, then spread throughout their home.
-By the time they realized what was happening, water was dripping from ceiling vents in three different rooms.
+The hail punched clean through their condenser coils.
+Water found its way into the ductwork, and from there it spread through the house like a slow-motion flood.
+By the time they noticed, water was dripping from ceiling vents in three rooms.
+Three.

-Here’s What Shocked Me: After 15 years of post-storm service calls, 89% of Texas homeowners have zero protection for their HVAC equipment.
-Zero.
-We live in Tornado Alley and Hail Alley, and people leave $15,000 worth of equipment sitting outside completely defenseless.
+Here’s what gets me: After 15+ years of post-storm service calls across North Texas, I’d estimate 9 out of 10 homeowners have zero protection on their outdoor equipment.
+None.
+We live in Tornado Alley.
+Hail Alley.
+Whatever you want to call it.
+And people leave $15,000 worth of equipment sitting outside like it’s a lawn ornament.

-🚨 Texas Storm Season Starting?
-Call Jupitair HVAC at (940) 390-5676 for complete storm season HVAC protection and emergency response across North Texas.
+Storm season coming up?
+Call Jupitair HVAC at (940) 390-5676 for storm season HVAC protection and emergency response across North Texas.

 Why Texas Weather Wants to Destroy Your HVAC System